Pakistan's failings to fight polio spark global emergency response

 "In the majority of these reinfected areas, the viruses circulating actually trace back to Pakistan within the last 12-18 months," Aylward told reporters on a conference call.

-Pakistan has called an emergency meeting of senior provincial and federal health officials for Wednesday to finalize how to implement the new requirements.
+Pakistan has called an emergency meeting of senior provincial and federal health officials for Wednesday to finalise how to implement the new requirements.

 "The best option would be vaccinating the passengers at the airport departure where polio vaccination cards would be issued to the passengers.
 Human resource and vaccines would have to be worked out for the purpose," State Minister for Health Services Saira Afzal Tarar said in a televised broadcast.